nucleome/Tutorial-SingeCellHiC/README.md

 ![Add new 3D data](./asset/3d_data_service.png)

-Note that you need to go to chromosome 19 as only this chromosome has Hi-C contact map data.
+> Important!!!
+Note that you must to go to chromosome 19 to view Hi-C contact maps as only this chromosome has Hi-C contact map in the demo data.

 <a name="others"/>